fedefary/signer/README.md

 }
 ```

-It's also required the import of the library's configuration class on your SpringBoot application.
+### Configuration class

-This is an example:
+You have to import this configuration class on both client and server.

 ```
 @SpringBootApplication